 The period parameter is a replacement for the startDateTime and endDateTime parameters – the system calculates the values for those parameters for you.
-When a period is specified, it is not possible to specify the startDateTime and endDateTime in the same query.
+When a fixed period. like next 5 days, is specified, it is not possible to specify the startDateTime and endDateTime in the same query.

 The period is applicable to any request aggregation level including daily, hourly and sub-hourly requests.
 Note that the time period names are case sensitive and must be specified in lower case.